 Looking to impress on a first date?
 Want to celebrate an anniversary in style?
+In the mood for romance on Valentine's Day?
 Or do you simply want to dine in stunning surroundings?
 Look no further as we round up some of the capital's most striking and exciting restaurants.
-Plus, check out our romantic restaurants in London for more restaurant ideas.
+Plus, check out our romantic restaurants in London for more date night inspiration.
 Do you agree with the choices?
 Use the comments box below or tweet your suggestions.

 Balthazar is a reverie of France, as imagined by Americans, that removes any items that might stick in the throat – the offal eviscerated, nothing too weird, nothing too European – and repackages it beautifully. it’s a homage to Paris – but the Paris of Disney, not Orwell.
 Balthazar London mimics the New York original perfectly, with red awnings, plush red leather banquettes, giant antiqued mirrored walls, beautiful mosaic floors.Read more